-You need to first find the deal that you want to go for.
+If you have an idea of how much you can borrow and you’re ready to apply for a mortgage, you need to first find the deal that you want to go for.
 To do this effectively, you should compare the range of deals on the market.
 You can do this by visiting our mortgage comparison table.

 Remember to check the overall cost of borrowing, do not just be led by the cheapest rate, as there are additional charges to consider, including set up costs and exit fees.

 The interest rate and how long it applies

 The type of rate: fixed rate, discounted, or variable rate